Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 Tips for Tourists and Locals About Street Dogs

 Encountering stray dogs or street dogs can be a common experience, especially in tourist areas in Southeast Asia or Eastern Europe.
-While many stray dogs are friendly due to frequent human contact, some may show territorial behaviour or defensive instincts.
+While many stray dogs are friendly due to frequent human contact, some may show territorial behavior or defensive instincts.
 Understanding how to interact safely and responsibly is key to preventing injuries and ensuring both human and animal safety.

-1. Understanding Street Dog Behaviour
+1. Understanding Street Dog Behavior

 Many street dogs live in groups, as they are pack animals.
 These animals can protect each other and may become aggressive if they perceive a threat.
 Their reactions are often influenced by past experiences with humans.
 To avoid escalating tension, it’s important to avoid confrontation, keep calm, and walk slowly past the animals.
-Direct eye contact or sudden movements can be interpreted as threatening, triggering defensive behaviour.
+Direct eye contact or sudden movements can be interpreted as threatening, triggering defensive behavior.

 2. Practical Safety Tips Around Street Dogs